TorbenJakobsen/matrix_digital_rain/README.rst

   TODO
 ********

-* Code breaks after resize when following writing to lower right corner.
+* Code breaks after resize when later writing to lower right corner.
-* What to do with Windows
+* What to do with Microsft Windows
 * Version due to type hints